 Calculating position size

-A trader wants to have 0.25 BTC as margin for a position and wants the position to be at 5x leverage.
+A trader wants to use 0.25 BTC as margin for a position and wants the position to be at 5x leverage.
 The trader wants to know what position size should be used.

 Position size = Margin * Leverage = 0.25 * 5 = 1.25 BTC